My three favourite things (other than my husband, family and friends) are travel, food and movies.

 One Hundred Foot Journey (2014)

-“Hassan Kadam (Manish Dayal) is an extraordinarily talented and largely self-taught culinary novice.
+“Hassan Kadam (Manish Dayal) is an extraordinarily talented and mostly self-taught culinary novice.
 When he and his family are displaced from their native India and settle in a quaint French village, they decide to open an Indian eatery.
 However, Madame Mallory (Helen Mirren), the proprietress of an acclaimed restaurant just 100 feet away, strongly objects.
-War erupts between the two establishments, until Mallory recognizes Kadam’s impressive epicurean gifts and takes him under her wing.”
+War erupts between the two establishments until Mallory recognises Kadam’s extraordinary epicurean gifts and takes him under her wing.”

-This is a fairly new addition to my playlist and I love the Romeo and Juliet theme they have running through the movie.
+This movie is a relatively new addition to my playlist, and I love the Romeo and Juliet theme they have running through the film.
 One of those movies where you’ll laugh, and cry…

 Eat Drink Man Woman (1994)

 “Master Chef Chu (Sihung Lung) is semi-retired and lives at home with his three unmarried daughters, Jia-Jen (Kuei-Mei Yang), a religious chemistry teacher; Jia-Chien (Chien-Lien Wu), an airline executive; and Jia-Ning (Yu-wen Wang), an employee at a fast-food joint.
 Life at the family’s house revolves heavily around preparing and eating an elaborate dinner every Sunday.
 The stability of these meals gives them all strength as they deal with new romantic relationships and disappointments.“

 This movie is a little old and was directed by Ang Lee back in the early 90’s before he became famous.
 This film is what introduced me to food travel movies in the first place.

 If you are at all interested in Chinese culture or cuisine, you should watch this movie.